bandrdudley/udportfolio/README.md

 > Move dx and newwidth creation outside of the loop, since they the same values for all containers

-* Replaced 200 moving pizzas in background with 40, this looks like it fills the screen
+* Replaced 200 moving pizzas in background by calculating elements dynamically : intFrameHeight / ( 100px pizza height / 5 pizzas per row )

 ## Website Performance Optimization portfolio project